-Stucco control joints are normally used to limit plaster cracking because plaster is so thin that it must be divided into sections to reduce cracking due to volume changes.
-Stucco joints can also separate different textures, colors or materials.
+Since stucco plaster is so thin, it must be divided into sections during installation to reduce cracking due to volume changes over time.
+Stucco control joints are used to help aid in preventing cracking in the stucco overtime.
+Stucco joints can also separate different textures, colors, or materials.
 Depending on the type of movement expected, the joint must be able to move in one direction or two by using some combination of materials, or by prefabricating the joints at the job site.

-A two piece expansion joint can slide in different planes.
-These are usually located through wall expansions, using a female expansion over a flexible membrane which prevents leakage, something that is quite normal in these beads.
+A two-piece expansion joint can slide in different planes.
+These are usually located through wall expansions, using a female expansion over a flexible membrane which prevents leakage, something quite normal in these beads.
 They can also be formed by using back-to-back casing beads mounted over a flexible membrane.
-The benefit of using this method is that the joint is filled with backer rod and silicone caulking which works better than the flexible standard membrane.
+The benefit of using this method is that the joint is filled with backer rod and silicone caulking, which works better than the flexible standard membrane.
 A two-piece joint manages some larger movements in the range from 1/4 inch to just under 1/2 inch.

 Stucco Control Joints: Joint Spacing

 The use and spacing of stucco control joints depend on several factors: type of materials, the orientation of the building, and the type of surface.
 Stucco can be applied over concrete and masonry surfaces and will only require joints over concrete or where there is a change in material.
 If stucco is applied using metal lath, joint spacing should follow Portland Cement Plaster/Stucco Manual, EB049, and is based on ASTM C1063 – Standard Specification for the Installation of Lathing and Furring to Receive Interior and Exterior Portland-Cement Based Plaster requirements.

 Generally, joint spacing should meet these criteria:

 - Joint spacing should not be greater than 18 feet.

 - No panel should exceed 144 sq. ft. on vertical applications.